 This used to be pretty much the only way to see your work in print.
 You submit to a publishing company, and if the stars align, they publish your work.
 Many people still think this is the only way to be a “real” writer – which is rubbish.
-It’s incredibly hard to get published however and it’s no guarantee of quality.
+For many (especially without contacts) it’s incredibly hard to get published.
+And if you’ve read any published books, you’ll know it’s no guarantee of quality.
 That doesn’t mean you shouldn’t try it if you so choose.
-Digital has given traditional ways we consume media a good kicking.
-But for books, people still love to have an actual copy in their hands (even if they buy them from Amazon).
+With the advent of ebooks, some publishers now provide publishing in different ways, so expanding the possibility of you being officially “published”.
 Here are some key areas to think about before you try this route.

 Publisher vs Agent

-You can submit straight to publishers, or you could try to get a literary agent.
-This may be an advantage as some publishers only accept submissions from agents.
-But they’re no easier to interest than publishers are, and if you have an agent they’ll get a cut of the money should you be published.
+You can submit straight to publishers, or you could try to get a literary agent first.
+This has advantages as some publishers only accept submissions from agents.
+But unfortunately, they’re no easier to interest than publishers are, and having one still isn’t a guarantee of publication.
+And if you do have an agent they’ll get a cut of the money if you do get published.

 Do your research